LGBTQ struggling with addiction?

 As is the case with most diseases, it is known that addiction does not discriminate.
 There are no types of individuals or communities of people that are invulnerable.

 The reach of this condition is widespread.
 It is likely that most everyone knows somebody who has been through addiction treatment, but for those who have not experienced its nuances first-hand, the particulars are unclear.
 What is the addiction treatment experience like?
-For those who are LGBT, this question might also be met with an element of curiousity about comfortability and acceptance that is not a guarantee for those who are gay, lesbian, bisexual or transgender.
+For those who are LGBT, this question might also be met with an element of curiosity about comfortability and acceptance that is not a guarantee for those who are gay, lesbian, bisexual or transgender.

 Understanding the scope of one’s mental health and the incredible numbers of people who live with a mental illness or mental stress can be as murky of waters as an outsider understanding of the world of addiction treatment.
 For our purposes, it will be sufficient to define mental health as a person’s ability to be content and at peace in their life.

 Generally speaking, when we are not feeling great mentally or physically we will often resort to alcohol and substances as a coping mechanism.
 This is one way to clearly define why so many people turn to drugs and alcohol instead of self-help or community-supported opportunities to get well and feel good.

 Drugs and alcohol often seem like the way to make our problems seem less heavy and make light of our difficulties.
 When you look at the root causes of a person’s addiction you can often better understand how their use turned into dependency.

 An unfortunate truth is that our society has long been in the habit of excluding people, making outcasts of those who are different and pushing them to the fringes and the outskirts.
 This characteristic of our society inevitably finds its way into addiction rehab.

 At Inspire Recovery, our experience was that the LGBT community has frequently had negative experiences in addiction treatment and statistically their stays in treatment have so often been unsuccessful in solving their substance-use disorders.
-Those who are LGBTQIA+ (an evolving acronym that written this way includes queer, questioning, intersex, asexual and plus other sexual orientations and gender identities) can face the same lack of understanding and the same lack of acceptance that they have always been confronted with in the outside world.
+Those who are LGBTQIA+ (an evolving acronym that written this way includes queer, questioning, intersex, asexual and plus other sexual orientations and gender identities) can face the same lack of understanding and the same lack of acceptance that they have always been confronted within the outside world.
 This obviously does not lend towards encouraging self-love and cultivating a sense of being a part of a community, those things we have established are integral to fostering happiness and strong mental health.

 As the staff of Inspire Recovery, we invite more centers to step up on the inclusively and unequivocally acceptance of LGBTQ folks—especially those who are transgender.
-Today, trans individuals are facing an enormous amount of discrimination while continuing to break new ground and forging new frontiers every year—teaching us how to live authentically and what gender is diversity is all about.
+Trans individuals face an enormous amount of discrimination while continuing to break new ground and forging new frontiers every year—teaching us how to live authentically and what gender is diversity is all about.